Illinois Adopts e-Discovery Rule - Part I

 The growing problem practitioners are facing is that almost mostly all discovery in civil litigation is electronic.
 Corporations and legal firms are required to practice with due diligence to uphold the duty to preserve and present discoverable evidence found in ESI.
 While it may appear that e-discovery has played a major role in civil litigation throughout the last ten years, the truth of the matter is that e-discovery is just now at the forefront of discovery rules, as seen by the fact that Illinois had not adopted its Supreme Court rules concerning electronic discovery until 2014.
 Thus, it is extremely important for Illinois practitioners to understand the purpose of the federal decisions regarding e-discovery, how the newly-implemented Illinois rules will be applied, and what Illinois practitioners need to be aware of in order to avoid costly mistakes and/or sanctions.

-If you have any questions regarding the legal aspects of e-discovery, contact the Chicago business attorneys at Bellas & Wachowski for further guidance.
+If you have any questions regarding the legal aspects of e-discovery, contact the Chicago business attorneys at Bellas & Wachowski Attorneys at Law for further guidance.